kubevela/samples/README.md

 ## Rudr Samples

 This repository contains a series of samples that implemented with Rudr.
 Each subsequent sample includes instructions for installing the application using Rudr.
+Highly recommend to understand the concepts [here (https://github.com/oam-dev/rudr/tree/master/docs#get-started)]  first

 ## Supported Rudr Runtime version(s)